Page Reviewed / Updated - Feb. 2014

 Persons whose financial resources exceed these limits have two options to still qualify for Medicaid.
 They can participate in Florida's Medically Needy program, which requires them to spend-down their income or assets on their care until they become financially eligible.
 Alternatively, they can choose to work with a Medicaid planning professional who will re-allocate their financial resources into the appropriate exempt annuities and trusts so that they become Medicaid-eligible.
 Find Medicaid planning assistance.

 The Nursing Home Diversion waiver, as the name implies, is designed to divert individuals from nursing homes.
-As such, the pool of benefits and services provided under this waiver are selected to help individuals remain living at home or in the homes of caregivers.
+As such, the pool of benefits and services provided under this waiver are selected to help individuals remain living at home, in the homes of caregivers or in senior living residences.
 Final benefits are determined on a case-by-case basis during enrollment in the program and can include the following:

 As of February 2014, this waiver was not available statewide but services were being provided in 66 of 67 Florida counties.
 In 2013, almost 25,000 Florida residents received assistance under this program.
 However as it is a pilot program, meeting all the eligibility requirements does not guarantee space will be available for all qualified candidates.